-- 2 Do one of the following: - To use a predefined retrieval style, click its name in the Retrieval style list.
-For more information on retrieval styles, see Working with Retrieval Styles on page 809. - To use custom retrieval settings, click Custom style in the Retrieval style list. - 3 Specify any additional settings required. - If you are using custom retrieval settings, select a retrieval mode and specify all the settings that are relevant to it.
-For more information, see Understanding Retrieval Modes on page 689. - If you are using one of the predefined styles, you can edit all settings that are not covered by the style definition.
-For information on which settings are covered by style definitions, see Working with Retrieval Styles on page 809.
+- 2. Do one of the following: - To use a predefined retrieval style, click its name in the Retrieval style list.
+For more information on retrieval styles, see Working with Retrieval Styles. - To use custom retrieval settings, click Custom style in the Retrieval style list. - 3.
+Specify any additional settings required. - If you are using custom retrieval settings, select a retrieval mode and specify all the settings that are relevant to it.
+For more information, see Understanding Retrieval Modes on page 565. - If you are using one of the predefined styles, you can edit all settings that are not covered by the style definition.
+For information on which settings are covered by style definitions, see Working with Retrieval Styles.